The process by which a badass becomes less of a badass.

 Nanael from Queen's Blade seems to have gotten this treatment.
 Ever The Ditz, she one time surprisingly decides to take on three major demons all by herself, easily defeating them.
 Later she loses all too easily against one of them in battle.

-Ash suffers from this himself once per generation.
-At the end of each region or so, the guy's at the top of his game, taking down fully evolved Pokémon with ease and singlehandedly taking on a legendary on one occasion.
+Ash suffers from this himself up to BW.
+At the end of each region or so, the guy's at the top of his game, taking down fully evolved Pokémon with ease, and in the case of DP, singlehandedly taking on a legendary.
 Then Ash dumps his entire team (and apparently Pikachu's levels) with Oak.
 Pikachu then goes on to having a hard time dealing with baby Pokémon.
+Averted with the BW-XY transition, however: Ash lost a great deal of his badassery in BW, only to gain them back again in the first two episodes of XY.
+By the second episode of XY he took on (and successfully tamed) a rampaging Garchomp with just himself, his Pikachu, and his Froakie.

 Ash's Buizel started out being able to take out Dawn's Piplup, Zoey's Glameow, and Ash's Pikachu one after the other, and showing a sort of joy in beating them.
 Now, it's a run-of-the-mill Lightning Bruiser that, while still enjoying a good scrap, doesn't seem anywhere near as strong as it did in its debut episode.